IanFinlayson/exploring-cs/chapter03.md

 You said pretty good.
 Bye!
 ```

-Note that we had to now put a space between \"You said\" and the
+Note that we had to now put a space between "You said" and the
-variable because now there isn\'t one put in automatically.
+variable because now there isn't one put in automatically.
 Some people
-aren\'t too bothered about details like this, but I like to get the
+aren't too bothered about details like this, but I like to get the
-spacing to look exactly right for the program\'s output.
+spacing to look exactly right for the program's output.

 3.4 Example: Greeting Program
 -----------------------------

 ------------------------------------------------------------------------

-Now let\'s create a slightly longer program which will need two
+Now let's create a slightly longer program which will need two
 variables.
-We\'ll talk about how the program will behave first, and then
+We'll talk about how the program will behave first, and then
 talk about how to write it.

 We want the program to ask the user for two things: